5 Activities Improve Auditory Memory

 A brief overview of what auditory memory is and a few tips in how you can improve your auditory memory.

-Auditory processing directly impacts reading, spelling, writing, and math skills.
+Auditory memory is one area of auditory processing that directly impacts reading, spelling, writing, and math skills.

 One of the areas of auditory processing that kids often struggle with is auditory memory.
 Auditory memory is your ability to remember, organize, and act on information you have heard, such as following a multi-step verbal direction, take notes, comprehend what you read, and spell new words.